meharbhamrah/CSKeywords/README.md

 - Kubevirt: Kubevirt is like adding special instruments to an orchestra.
 It's a project that extends Kubernetes to manage virtual machines alongside containers.

 ## Cloud Computing
+- IaaS, PaaS, SaaS: Different cloud service models - Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).

+- Public, Private, Hybrid Clouds: Different cloud deployment models, with public clouds available to the general public, private clouds for a single organization, and hybrid clouds combining both.

 - Virtualization Technology: Virtualization technology enables the creation of virtual instances of computer resources, allowing multiple operating systems and applications to run on a single physical machine.

 - Public Cloud: A public cloud is a cloud computing environment provided by a third-party service provider, offering on-demand computing resources, storage, and services over the internet.